 Under the current leadership, there is a palpable sense of ambition.
 Mrs Evans has maintained a culture where pupils are encouraged to be curious and resilient.
 The school's vision, "A Brighter Future Together, One Body, Many Parts," is the guiding principle for the school family.
 The atmosphere during the school day is one of calm productivity, where high expectations are matched by strong pastoral support.
 As a Voluntary Aided school, the governing body plays an active role in maintaining the school's distinctive character.

-The academic performance at St Peter's is exceptional, far exceeding both local and England averages.
-In 2024, 95.67% of pupils reached the expected standard in reading, writing, and mathematics combined, a figure that dwarfs the England average of 62%.
-This performance places St Peter's 1st among all primary schools in Batley and 258th across the entirety of England.
+The academic performance at St Peter's remains strong in the current dataset.
+In 2025, 80% of pupils reached the expected standard in reading, writing, and mathematics combined.
+This performance places St Peter's 2nd among primary schools in Batley and 1,447th out of 14,978 schools in England for primary academic outcomes.

-Performance at the higher standard is equally impressive.
-39% of pupils achieved a high score in reading, writing, and mathematics, compared to an England average of just 8%.
-The mathematics results are particularly striking, with 100% of pupils reaching the expected standard and an average scaled score of 111 (England average: 104).
-In reading, the average scaled score of 110 similarly outstrips the England average of 105.
-These proprietary FindMySchool rankings confirm that St Peter's is operating at a level that rivals the most prestigious schools in the country.
+Performance at the higher standard is more selective in the current dataset.
+10% of pupils achieved a high score in reading, writing, and mathematics combined.
+The mathematics results remain strong, with 90% of pupils reaching the expected standard and an average scaled score of 109.
+In reading, the average scaled score is also 109.
+These results confirm that St Peter's remains a strong primary, even though the previous elite-tier wording is no longer supported.

 England ranks and key metrics (where available)